-As for a measure for relation to government, a significance test probability for each of liberal-paternalistic and communitarian view was supplemented.
+As for a measure for relation to government, a significance test probability for each of liberalpaternalistic and communitarian view was supplemented.
 It appears that if alpha level for communitarian view were to be improved by increasing number of items, it would become a significant predictor.
 This remains, however, to be untested until the scheduled 2003 panel survey.
+In comparison, a six item Willingness to Pay scale for community affairs showed a high internal consistency reliability (Cronbach's alpha = .899).
+This scale captured the essence of civic-mindedness, particularly in the component of civic responsibility, and this component was found important to promote life recovery.